QuentinWach/terra/README.md

 + [ ] Planetary Cloud/Weather Simulation
 + [ ] Globe Light Scattering and Diffraction like S. Lague -->
+--
+## Other Links
++ [World Building Pasta](https://worldbuildingpasta.blogspot.com/).
+A phenomal and indepth blog about everything that shapes planets, their terrain, and how to create new worlds yourself.
++

 ---
 ## Get Started
 Clone the repository or download it as a zip.
 Create or open a local Python environment (I recommend Anaconda) and install the dependencies `dependencies.txt`.